X-GOLD/givemecredit/README.md

 <h1>GiveMeCredit</h1>
-<h2>Where trust has to be earned, and value has to be proven</h2>
+<h2>A monatary system where trust has to be earned, and value has to be proven</h2>
-<h3>GiveMeCredit is a blockchain-based browser extension which serves as a cryptocurrency, search engine, and crowdfunding platform, via three simple buttons; like, dislike and donate.</h3>
+<h4>GiveMeCredit is a blockchain-based browser extension which serves as a cryptocurrency, search engine, and crowdfunding platform, via three simple buttons; like, dislike and donate.</h4>
+<p>Money is typically defined as a medium of exchange and a store of value.
+Bitcoin has given us a boilerplate for establishing an almost immutable record of ownership.
+As such, Bitcoin, or specifically, “the blockchain”, serves us a well as a store of value.
+However, as an everyday medium of exchange, it falls short on one, very important attribute, and that is, accessibility.
+It is not the medium of exchange itself, but the value that we exchange that gives us wealth.
+When you have a monetary system that is only accessible to a select few, it discourages productivity and thus has a detrimental effect on the availability and affordability of products and services.
+We need a currency where there are practically no barriers to entry, whilst still maintaining discipline.
+GiveMeCredit is that solution.</p>